-On October 30, 1992, CUPCA, Titles II through VI of Public Law 102-575, was enacted.
-CUPCA raised the Bonneville Unit appropriations ceiling; required local non-Federal cost sharing of project capital costs; authorized certain water conservation and wildlife mitigation projects; allowed local entities to construct certain project features under the direction of the Secretary; and required the CUWCD to enter into a binding agreement with the Secretary to be considered a "Federal Agency" for purposes of compliance with all Federal fish, wildlife, recreation, and environmental laws.
-CUPCA also created the Mitigation Commission to provide planning and spending authority under Titles II and III for fish and wildlife mitigation and enhancement among the Federal and State fish, wildlife, and recreation agencies.
-CUPCA transferred authority for planning, funding, and implementing Title II and III funds (under CUPCA) and Section 8 funds (under CRSPA for the Bonneville Unit only) to the Mitigation Commission.
-Title II and Title III authorized the Mitigation Commission to expend appropriated funds for various mitigation and conservation projects.
+On October 30, 1992, the Central Utah Project Completion Act ("CUPCA"), Titles II through VI of P.L.
+102-575, was enacted.
+CUPCA raised the Bonneville Unit appropriations ceiling; required local non-Federal cost sharing of project capital costs; authorized certain water conservation and wildlife mitigation projects; allowed local entities to construct certain project features under the direction of the Secretary; and required the Central Utah Water Conservancy District ("District") to enter into a binding agreement with the Secretary to be considered a "Federal Agency" for purposes of compliance with all Federal fish, wildlife, recreation, and environmental laws.
+CUPCA also created the Utah Reclamation Mitigation and Conservation Commission ("Mitigation Commission") to provide planning and spending authority of Titles II and III (of CUPCA) funds for fish and wildlife mitigation and enhancement among the Federal and State fish, wildlife, and recreation agencies.
+CUPCA transferred authority for planning, funding and implementing Title II and III funds (under CUPCA) and Section 8 funds (under CRSPA for the Bonneville Unit only) to the Mitigation Commission.
+Title II and Title III of the Central Utah Project Completion Act (as amended) (CUPCA) authorized the Mitigation Commission to expend appropriated funds for various mitigation and conservation projects.

-Title IV of CUPCA authorized the creation of a trust account in the U. S. Treasury, the purpose of which is to provide an ongoing source of funds for the Mitigation Commission for:
+Title IV of CUPCA authorized the creation of a trust account in the U. S. Treasury, the purposes of which is to provide an ongoing source of funds for the Commission for:

-- (1) Mitigation and conservation projects that were authorized in Titles II and III of the Act; and - (2) Mitigation and conservation projects that were unknown at the date of enactment but would become necessary as CUP water development features authorized in Title II of the Act were designed and/or constructed over time.
+- (1) mitigation and conservation projects that were authorized in Titles II and III of the Act, and - (2) mitigation and conservation projects that were unknown at the date of enactment but would become necessary as CUP water development features authorized in Title II of the Act were designed and/or constructed over time.

 Pursuant to Title IV of the Act, the Account is comprised of (A) contributions to build up an initial principal within the Account, plus (B) interest that would be earned on the principal during an initial period of years.
-Annual contributions from the Department of the Interior, the Central Utah Water Conservancy District, and the State of Utah were specified over an initial eight year period; an annual contribution from the Western Area Power Administration of the Department of Energy continued through Fiscal Year 2013.
+Annual contributions from the Department of the Interior, the Central Utah Water Conservancy District, and the State of Utah were specified over an initial eight-year period; an annual contribution from the Western Area Power Administration of the Department of Energy (WAPA) continued through FY2013.

-Beginning in Fiscal Year 2014, the interest on the principal is no longer required to be re-invested into the principal of the Account and, instead, is directly available either for Mitigation Commission expenditure or, upon the Mitigation Commission's discretion, for re-investment into the principal.
-Funding available through Titles II and III of the Act has not enabled implementation of the required and planned programs of the Mitigation Commission.
-Therefore, the Mitigation Commission has decided to utilize funding from interest earned on the Account to support and supplement required and planned programs and projects.
+Beginning in Fiscal Year 2014, the interest earned and accrued to the Account is no longer required to be re-invested into the Account and, instead, is directly available either for Commission expenditure or, upon the Commission's discretion, for re-investment into the Account.
+Funding available through Titles II and III of the Act has not been sufficient to implement the required and planned programs of the Mitigation Commission.
+Therefore, funding from interest earned and accrued on the Account is needed immediately to support and supplement vital projects.